krishnapriyar/reminders/README.md

 # reminders

-This is repo containing some personal reminders.
+This is a repo containing some personal reminders.